-- is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems and domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school of college and/or can occur between children outside of these environments.
+- is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems and domestic abuse - is misusing alcohol or other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is showing early signs of abuse and/or neglect - is a privately fostered child - is persistently absent from education, including persistent absences for part of the school day - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school of college and/or can occur between children outside of these environments.
 All staff should consider whether children are at risk of abuse of exploitation in situations outside of their family home.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are well placed to observe children day to day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Understand that where children have suffered abuse or neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-All staff should be aware of how these experiences can impact on a child's mental health, behaviour and education. - Understand that all staff play an important part in working to prevent sexual harassment, online sexual abuse and sexual violence between children.
+All staff should be aware of how these experiences can impact on a child's mental health, behaviour and education.

+- Understand that all staff play an important part in working to prevent sexual harassment, online sexual abuse and sexual violence between children.
 Staff will assume that these behaviours are happening in our school and will work as part of a whole school approach to address such issues, including via the curriculum.
 Staff will understand how to handle reports of sexual violence or harassment. - Staff must ensure that they appropriately challenge any form of derogatory and sexualised language or behaviour to ensure that everyone is respectful at all times.